 - Discussion 6

-Robyn Burlew is the Upper School Principal and Dean of Academics at the Veritas School in Richmond, VA.
+Robyn Burlew is the upper school principal and dean of academics at the Veritas School in Richmond, VA.
 Her career spans some 15 years in classical education.
-She first served as a 6th grade teacher, then as an upper school principal, and then as academic dean at Covenant Christian Academy in Harrisburg, PA, before taking the Upper School and Academic Head position at the Veritas School.
-Robyn has three grown daughters who have all been classically educated.
+She first served as a 6th grade teacher, then as an upper school principal, and then as academic dean at Covenant Christian Academy in Harrisburg, PA, before taking the upper school and academic head position at the Veritas School.
+Robyn has 3 grown daughters who have all been classically educated.
 Robyn excels at bringing classical, pedagogical principles to bear practically and effectively in the classroom.
 She is a committed mentor of teachers who devotes an entire day each week to faithfully observing classes and coaching teachers.
-Robyn has a B.S. in biology from Houghton College, where she also minored in mathematics.
-She also holds an M.Ed from Covenant College in integrated curriculum and instruction.
+Robyn has a BS in biology from Houghton College, where she also minored in mathematics.
+She also holds an MEd from Covenant College in integrated curriculum and instruction.

 Please Note: ClassicalU is currently developing a certification to accompany our course offerings.
 The certification credit component of this course is now active but also undergoing refinement and testing.

 To obtain a certification credit for this course, simply complete the quiz that follows each presentation in the course, and then also take the certification test at the end of the course.
 The quizzes are designed to ensure that you have understood the essential content of each presentation, and they can be taken more than once if necessary.
-The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload one short essay (of 600 – 750 words) demonstrating your understanding this course.
+The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload two short essays (of 600–750 words) demonstrating your understanding this course.
 When you have completed the course, a certificate that you can print or email will magically appear under the “My Courses” section of this website.